Create and Work with a Custom Build Process Template Home

 8. Right-click your new template and click View.

-9. Use the designer to edit your template.
+9. In the Workflow Designer, edit your template.

 10. After you have finished editing your template save it and close the designer.